The Xometry app works best with JavaScript enabled!

 3. PETG has higher impact strength than PLA, reducing the risk of fracture.

-4. PETG has higher hardness than PLA, making it more able to resist abrasion.
+4. PETG is a harder material than PLA, making it more abrasion-resistant.

 Comparison Table Between PETG and PLA